edwardkcyu/koa-jwt-example/DESIGN.md

 Standardize the way of doing common activities.
 Mostly used for null/undefined checking and picking/omitting fields from an object.

+### 6. Dotenv

+Externalize environment specific configuration to environment variables.
+As a result, we can use the same source code and docker image for different environment

 ## CODING PRACTICES

 ### 1. Constants and static data are put inside a `constants` object.